la-ots/pelican/docs/whats-new/index.md

 - Fixes a typo in the reference to the variable typeface

+## 2.2.1: June 14, 2024

+- Clarifies instructions about Content Containers
+- Updates the image used for State Seal
+- Updates hex value for UI color

 ## 2.2.0: April 5, 2024

 - Adds Status component